firsttris/ccu-addon-mui/README.md

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [TypeScript](https://www.typescriptlang.org/): A strongly typed superset of JavaScript that adds static types.
 - [Emotion](https://emotion.sh/docs/introduction): A library designed for writing CSS styles with JavaScript.
-- [Websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API): Websocket makes it possible to open a two-way interactive communication session between the user's browser and a server.
+- [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API): Websocket makes it possible to open a two-way interactive communication session between the user's browser and a server.

 # Prerequisites

-For this add-on to function properly, it is necessary to have rooms configured in your CCU3.
-Rooms should have channels assigned with appropriate names.
-This is because the add-on queries the rooms, their channels, and in turn, the datapoints of those channels.
+To ensure this add-on functions properly, you need to have rooms configured in your CCU3.
+Each room should have channels assigned with appropriate names, as the add-on queries the rooms, their channels, and the datapoints of those channels.
 Without this setup, the add-on will not work.

-For Communication with the ccu3 over Websocket this Addon requires [RedMatic](https://github.com/rdmtc/RedMatic)
+For communication with the CCU3 over WebSocket, this add-on requires [RedMatic Node-Red](https://github.com/rdmtc/RedMatic).

 # Installation

 To install this add-on:
 1. Install [RedMatic Node-Red](https://github.com/rdmtc/RedMatic/releases/latest).
-2. Import the [node-red-flow.json](node-red-flow.json) file into Node-Red.
+2. Import the [Node-Red Flow](node-red-flow.json) file into Node-Red.
 3. Download the latest `tar.gz` file from the [releases page](https://github.com/rdmtc/RedMatic/releases).
 4. Install it as a plugin on your CCU3 via the settings page under "Additional Software".
 5. After a reboot, the add-on will be available at `http://ccu3ip/addons/mui`.